ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 audit finding disappear.
 When the compiler rejects incomplete matches, an auditor does not need to check whether `calculateFee` handles `ERC1155` — if it compiled, it does.
 The time auditors previously spent tracing dispatch logic can be spent on higher-value findings.
-For projects paying $50,000–$500,000 for an audit, that is a concrete, measurable saving.
+For projects paying five or six figures for an audit, that is a concrete, measurable saving.

 ### What About Existing Validation Patterns?